CBS News goes inside a Ukraine police station allegedly used as a torture chamber by Russian forces

 Russia has dismissed the discovery of mass-burial sites in Izyum as "lies."

-But when he spoke to Patta, Garagatny was already exhausted after cordoning off more than a dozen crimes scenes like the one in the police station.
+But when he spoke to Patta, Garagatny was already exhausted after cordoning off more than a dozen crime scenes like the one in the police station.

 "This is the aftermath of terrorism," he told CBS News.
 "Russia was trying to strangle the local people, to make them suffer… to make them so scared, they'd forget about freedom."